 The limits of rules may be seen as making fiscal institutions an attractive alternative.
-Defined broadly to include non-numerical rules, fiscal institutions encompass a wide variety of arrangements.
-Examples include the (possibly partial) delegation of the budget process to an independent body, intra-governmental agreements, multi-year programming and codes of good behavior.
-The advantage of institutions is that they are less likely to be time-inconsistent, if only because they do not require specifying all contingencies that may arise and what to do when they arise.
-Institutions instead have a mandate, to establish fiscal discipline in the long run, and they involve people who can think.
+Defined broadly to include non-numerical rules, fiscal institutions include the (possibly partial) delegation of the budget process to an independent body, intra-governmental agreements, multi-year programming and codes of good behavior.
+The advantage of institutions is that they avoid the time consistency of that can never specify all contingencies that may arise and what to do when they arise.
+Institutions have a mandate, to establish fiscal discipline in the long run, and they involve people who can think.
 If these people are sufficiently independent and competent, they should do better than rules.